top of page

 What can we say we know with certainty?
 What does it mean to say that we know something?
 How does knowledge differ from belief?
 Can an exploration of basic philosophical questions, such as How do we know what we know? and What are the limits of our understanding? inform our thinking not just on intellectual issues, but on broader cultural challenges as well?

-Join us as we discuss these foundational works from Leibniz.
+Join us as we discuss this foundational work from Berkeley.
 This series continues a broader series on epistemology.
 All are welcome.
 Please join us even if this will be your first seminar in the series.

 Next Event in the series: